Kalyani-Dhote/Resume-Feedback/README.md

 1. `emailprotection.gs` - Handles the edit restrictions.
 2. `deadlinemanagement.gs` - Manages the deadline.
 3. `GenerateResumeFeedback.gs` - Sends the generated summaries via email.
-4. `button.gs` - For a button on menu bar of the sheet to run the script.
+4. `button.gs` - For a button on the menu bar of the sheet to run the script.

 ## Installation and Setup